25 June 2022

 This is called the Bellman equation and all dynamic programming consists of methods for solving it.
 Even more: we can think of the Bellman equation as a recursive specification for the decision problems and of dynamic programming as any problem-specific implementation that solves it.

 It is time to get deeper into analysis.
 Whenever mathematicians see a recursive relation such as the Bellman equation, they immediately start asking such things: what guarantees do we have about v^\star?
 Can I trust that it is unique?
 Does it even exist?
 Surely we mathematicians may seem a bit too anxious with all these questions, but they are for good reasons.
-Besides the guarantee that everything works, proving the existence of a solution in many cases also teaches us how to construct this solution.
-In fact, this will be just the case!
-In the next section we are going to adapt the theorems in here into algorithms to solve the Bellman equation.
+Besides the guarantee that everything works, in this case proving the existence of a solution also teaches us how to construct it!
+So pay attention, because in the next section we’re going to adapt the theorems in here into algorithms to solve the Bellman equation.

 \begin{array}{rl} (\mathcal{B}v)(s) = \min\limits_{a} & c(s, a) + \gamma v(s') \\ \textrm{s.t.} & s' = T(s, a), \\ & a \in \mathcal{A}(s). \end{array}

-If you are not accustomed with fixed points, the transition above from the Bellman equation to operator may seem strange.
-Hence, let’s think about a little story in order to develop some intuition.
+If you are not accustomed to fixed points, the transition above from the Bellman equation to operator may seem strange.
+Hence, let’s go through a little story in order to develop some intuition.

-Imagine that you are the king/queen of fantastical kingdom.
+Imagine that you are the king/queen of a fantastical kingdom.
 You are an absolute monarch and whatever action you decide to take, your subjects will follow.
-Lately, the kingdom’s reserves are running dry and your counselors advised you to define a clear governing policy in order to minimize the kingdom’s spendings.
-Since besides a ruthless ruler you’re also a great mathematician and a fan of my blog, at this point you already know what must be done to save your kingdom from bankruptcy: solve the Bellman equation in order to find its optimal policy.
+Lately, the kingdom’s reserves are running dry and your counselors advised you to define a clear governing policy in order to minimize the kingdom’s spending.
+Since besides a ruthless ruler you’re also a great mathematician and a fan of this blog, at this point you already know what must be done to save your kingdom from bankruptcy: solve the Bellman equation.

 \mathcal{B}v^\star = v^\star.